-Preparing for your Kubernetes Certificate Administrator (CKA) Exam
+Preparing for your Kubernetes Certified Administrator (CKA) Exam

 A set of scenarios to help you gain some muscle memory in prepration for your Certificate Kubernetes Administrator (CKA) exam.